CPK Insurance

 It can be designed to address claims tied to professional services, including alleged errors, omissions, and contract-related disputes.
 The exact response depends on the policy language, limits, deductibles, and exclusions, so buyers should confirm those details before purchasing.

-Wisconsin does not provide one universal insurance rule for every brokerage in the data provided, but businesses with 3 or more employees generally must carry workers' compensation, and most commercial leases may require proof of general liability coverage.
+Wisconsin does not have one universal insurance rule for every brokerage, but businesses with 3 or more employees generally must carry workers' compensation, and most commercial leases may require proof of general liability coverage.
 Commercial auto minimums also apply if vehicles are used.

 Pricing can vary based on your role, revenue, claims history, number of staff, coverage limits, deductible choices, office locations, and whether you need cyber or commercial auto protection.
 Carrier underwriting standards also vary in Wisconsin.